EMBEDDIA/nlg-manipulator/README.md

-# News generation from Crime Statistics Data
+# News generation from customer price harmonised indices in EU

 Work-in-progress.